-- the Advisory Board including experts in the field of Personalised Health and
+- the Advisory Board including experts in the field of Personalised Health

 - the Interregional Committee including stakeholders who want to prioritise Personalised Health at Regional level.